 Under a professional indemnity insurance policy, a party or each person is indemnified separately with regard to claims made against the party or person by any other party or person (excluding the insured).
 This is subject to the insurance company’s total liability limit, which should not exceed as specified in the policy terms and conditions.

-The insurance company will pay the defense costs (all costs including fees and expenses) which have been incurred in the process of defense or settlement of any claim against the insured.
-The insurance company will also pay the insured the representation costs at any inquests relating to the claim made or having relevance to the claim made provided that the claims are covered under this policy.
+The insurance company will pay the defense costs (all costs, including fees and expenses) that have been incurred in the process of defense or settlement of any claim against the insured.
+The insurance company will also pay the insured the representation costs at any inquests relating to the claim made or having relevance to the claim made, provided that the claims are covered under this policy.

 The insurance company’s total liability for the payout of compensation, costs of the claim, expenses, fees, and the costs of defense should not exceed the indemnity limit as specified in the policy’s contract.
 The indemnity limit shall be the insurance company’s liability arising during the policy period.